-PLEASE TAKE NOTE: This show has been rescheduled.
-All original tickets remain valid.
+PLEASE NOTE: This show is being rescheduled to a new date TBC.
+All original tickets will remain valid.

 Born from Brighton’s diverse musical breeding ground, indie quartet Orchards are among the cities brightest rising stars.
 Comprised of lifelong friends Sam Rushton (guitar) and Dan Fane (bass/vocals), who met drummer Will Lee-Lewis and vocalist Lucy Evers within their first week at university, the band are a resplendent mix of summer melodies and stellar hooks that threaten to be stuck in your head for days.
 Married with an unbreakable bond that makes the four-piece inseparable, they form a sound that is inherently positive, charming, shimmering and above all: fun.

 Armed with a luscious catalogue that has seen praise from BBC 6Music, Radio1 and NME — with Huw Stephens championing the band as “’Ones To Watch” — their 2018 EP ‘Losers/Lovers’ is perhaps a collection of their rawest material studded with fan favourites, from the electrifying ‘Peggy’, ‘Honey’’s ode to the collapse of the world’s bee colonies, to summer anthem ‘Luv You 2’ and the sultry ‘Drama King’.